 Data is a hugely important part of our work, from GIS mapping to salmon tagging, water sampling and electrofishing this information helps us to determine habitat condition, water quality, locations of species, and areas in which we should prioritise work.
 However, we can’t be everywhere at once and rely on volunteers to collect information for us.
 So, as part of Ribble Life Together we’ve developed some new and exciting training opportunities for our volunteers.

-Our training programmes are designed to provide a number of opportunities for people to learn whilst helping to monitor the catchments health.
-These surveys won’t need a lot of specialist knowledge to complete and full training and support will be given to all those that get involved.
+Our training programmes were designed to provide a number of opportunities for people to learn whilst helping to monitor the catchments health.
+Many of the surveys don’t require any specialist knowledge to complete and full training and support is always provided.
 All volunteers need is an interest in wildlife and rivers and plenty of enthusiasm!

 The Ribble Life Together project will enable us to run numerous workshops throughout the year training people to carry out barrier, otter, riverfly, and walkover and habitat surveys!